Mordialloc Aboriginal Reserve

-Mordialloc Aboriginal Reserve in Victoria on the coast of Port Phillip Bay was on traditional land of the Bunurong people to which they gradually retreated from surrounding areas after white settlement from the 1850s.
-Most had moved, or had been relocated, to Coranderk by the mid-1860s.
+Mordialloc Aboriginal Reserve was an Aboriginal reserve on the coast of Port Phillip Bay in Victoria, within the modern-day City of Kingston.
+It was a remnant of the traditional land of the Bunurong people, to which they gradually retreated from surrounding areas after white settlement from the 1850s.
+Most of the indigenous residents had moved, or been relocated, to Coranderk by the mid-1860s.

 Traditional lands

-The Boon Wurrung (or Bunurong) peoples of the Kulin nation lived along the Eastern coast of Port Philip Bay for over 20,000 years before white settlement.
-Their mythology preserves the history of the flooding of Port Phillip Bay 10,000 years ago, and its period of drying and retreat 2,800–1,000 years ago (see: Prehistory of Australia).
+The Boon Wurrung (or Bunurong) peoples of the Kulin nation lived along the eastern coast of Port Philip Bay for over 20,000 years before white settlement.
+Their mythology preserves the history of the flooding of Port Phillip Bay 10,000 years ago, and its period of drying and retreat 2,800–1,000 years ago.
 Visible evidence of their shell middens and hand-dug wells remain along the cliffs of Beaumaris, and as scar trees from which bark was taken for canoes along Mordialloc Creek.

-The Bunurong first encountered white Europeans when in February 1801 the Lady Nelson sailed into Port Phillip and they met crewmen who had landed at what is now Sorrento where in 1803 David Collins disembarked with 467 convicts, leaving after eight months after finding the site "unpromising and unproductive".
+The Bunurong first encountered white Europeans when in February 1801 Lady Nelson sailed into Port Phillip and they met crewmen who had landed at what is now Sorrento.

 By the 1850s most Bunurong withdrew to the Mordialloc Aboriginal Reserve established in 1852 which encompassed 832 acre alongside the Mordialloc Creek and Port Phillip Bay.
 Mordy yallock (yallock meaning 'creek' in Boonwurrung language) was a favourite traditional camping ground with wild fowl in the fens of Carrum Swamp, and where fish came to spawn in the creek, though netting upstream by settlers, officially banned but not enforced, later limited their catch.